 |Do you have a theoretical question or need to brainstorm with experts in your field?
 Partner agencies (local businesses/not-for-profits/government) can access researcher expertise at informal monthly lunch hour meetings.
 Partner agencies submit their specific problem or question and we source out expertise within the Faculty.
 A free group meeting with the partner agency and the researchers is organized at the Faculty of Science.
 There is no expectation for the partner agency to enter into subsequent research collaborations, but the attendees would be interested in a follow up to find out if their suggestions were helpful.
 The Faculty will provide food and beverages.

 Partner agencies get free access to expertise that could help them get past roadblocks or open the door to new concepts for potential investigation.
 The Faculty of Science gets to support local partner agencies, build stronger ties within Alberta, and provide real value to our community.
-We are a family, let us work together as siblings.

 - Partner agencies must be from the local community (within Alberta).